bdr99/py-aosmith/README.md

 await client.get_devices()
 ```

-Gets a list of water heaters linked with the A. O. Smith account.
+Gets a list of water heaters linked with the iCOMM account.
 May only include devices which are known to be compatible with this library.

-If your water heater can be controlled in the A. O. Smith mobile app, but is not included in the return value of this method, please [open an issue](https://github.com/bdr99/py-aosmith/issues/new) so that support can be added.
+If your water heater can be controlled in the iCOMM mobile app, but is not included in the return value of this method, please [open an issue](https://github.com/bdr99/py-aosmith/issues/new) so that support can be added.

 ### Parameters